pytest-dev/pytest-order/docs/source/index.rst

 allowing it to be overridden for good reason.
 For example, if you run your test suite in parallel and have a number of tests which are particularly slow, it might be desirable to start those tests running first, in order to optimize your completion time.
-You can use the pytest-ordering2 plugin to inform pytest of this.
+You can use the pytest-order plugin to inform pytest of this.
 Now suppose you also want to prioritize tests which failed during the previous run, by using the ``--failed-first`` option.
-By default, pytest-ordering2 will override the ``--failed-first`` order, but by adding the ``--indulgent-ordering`` option, you can ask pytest to run the sort from pytest-ordering2 *before* the sort from ``--failed-first``, allowing the failed tests to be sorted to the front.
+By default, pytest-order will override the ``--failed-first`` order, but by adding the ``--indulgent-ordering`` option, you can ask pytest to run the sort from pytest-order *before* the sort from ``--failed-first``, allowing the failed tests to be sorted to the front.